UPDATED: JULY 21, 2022 | 3 MIN READ

 If the roof is in poor condition, you may not be able to get homeowner insurance for your new house which means you won’t get a mortgage as well.

 The Homeowners Insurance Connection

 A bad roof could be a deal-breaker for your home insurance company.

 Once you buy a house, you become responsible for the roof for any damage, even if it was missed in the inspection.
 Insurance companies see roofs as the source of excessive claims.
 If the roof fails, the losses could be dramatic.

-The trend with insurance companies today is to not accept new policies on homes with roofs that are 15 to 20 years old without an inspection report.
+The trend with insurance companies today is not to accept new policies on homes with roofs 15 to 20 years old without an inspection report.
 Some will only insure for cash value rather than replacement cost.

 Once you put a new roof on, normal coverage can be restored, but you will be on the hook for the repair.